JeCheeseSmith/Clash-of-ppdb-s/README.md

 #Documentation

-For the workings of the game, refer to. the documentation folder in which every component is explained.we'We reccomend reading from the database, to the backend to the frontend to get a solidgraspa boutthre mechanics.
+For the workings of the game, refer to. the documentation folder in which every component is explained.
+We recommend reading from the database, to the backend to the frontend to get a solid grasp about the mechanics.

 ## How to start?